SainsburyWellcomeCentre/aeon_docs/src/contributor/index.md

    new_file
 ```
-This new page will then be included as a section under the parent page.
+This new page will then be included as a subpage of the parent page.
 :::
 ::::

 #### Cross-referencing pages
 ##### Internal references
-For ease of referencing, we use [explicit targets](myst-parser:syntax/cross-referencing#creating-explicit-targets) to refer to specific pages and sections within the documentation.
+For ease of referencing, we use [explicit targets](myst-parser:syntax/cross-referencing.html#creating-explicit-targets) to refer to specific pages and sections within the documentation.
 ::::{tab-set}
 :::{tab-item} Markdown
 To create an explicit target in a `.md` file, use the `(target-name)=` syntax and add the target name before the page/section header, e.g.: